emersion/soju/doc/architecture.md

 The user dispatcher goroutine receives from the `user.events` channel.
 Upstream and downstream message handlers are called from this goroutine, thus they can safely access both upstream and downstream state.

-In addition to these goroutines, each downstream connection also has one goroutine per network to handle new upstream messages coming from the ring buffer.